What Is 3D Modeling Software?

 Modo is a polygon and surface division modeling software used in animation, 3D painting and sculpting.
 Modo is preferred by both artists and designers for its fast speed and efficient results.

-- Is easier to use causing minimal struggle with technical hoops.
+- Is easier to use causing a minimal struggle with technical hoops.

 - Its comes with distinctive features such as n-gons and edge weighting.

-- For a customised experience, users can create a toolset of their own using Modo.
+- For a customized experience, users can create a toolset of their own using Modo.

 - Paid software that charges 359$ for yearly subscription.

 10. Fusion 360

 Fusion 360 is another one of the cloud-based CAD software that assists in making 3D models.

 - Allows multiple teams to collaborate on complex project with the use of cloud computing.

 - Fusion 360 is known for its ability to store the entire trajectory and history of the model up till its completion.

 - And offers multiple design options such as freeform, solid, and mesh modeling.

 - Suitable for multiple platforms allows its user to access the information as per their will and convenience.